 What percentage of American adults carve a pumpkin for Halloween?

-According to recent surveys, about 44-46% of American adults typically carve pumpkins for Halloween while kids are busy trick or treating.
+According to the most recent NRF data, about 43% of American adults typically carve pumpkins for Halloween while kids are busy trick-or-treating.
 Most of them make jack-o-lanterns for their homes, which remains one of the most popular Halloween traditions.

 How many Americans celebrate Halloween?

-According to the National Retail Federation, 73% of American households will celebrate Halloween or participate in Halloween-related activities like trick or treat.
+According to the NRF, 73% of American households will celebrate Halloween or participate in Halloween-related activities in 2026.

 How has the marketing/advertising of Halloween costumes changed over the years?